-- 21. Any member attending the AGM has the right to ask questions.
+- 21. Any member attending the AGM has the right to ask questions (although, please note the restrictions on attendance that are set out in the section titled 'Potential impact of Coronavirus (COVID-19)' in the Letter from the Chairman on page 3 of this Notice).
 CCEP must cause to be answered any such question relating to the business being dealt with at the AGM but no such answer need be given if (a) to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information, (b) the answer has already been given on a website in the form of an answer to a question, or (c) it is undesirable in the interests of CCEP or the good order of the meeting that the question be answered. - 22.
-A copy of this Notice, and other information required by s311A of the Companies Act 2006, can be found at http://ir.ccep.com/shareholder-information/overview.
+A copy of this Notice, and other information required by s311A of the Companies Act 2006, can be found at www.cocacolaep.com/about-us/governance/shareholder-meetings.